-Please inquire also about our extension programs locally in the greater Washington, DC area.
+Please inquire also about extension programs locally in the greater Washington, DC area.

 E-mail link (Extension Programs): Academic Training Traditions (firstname.lastname@example.org)

-Monthly Karate Club Training Sessions, Winter 2018: We will continue with our monthly karate seminars through January-March for our three local Isshinryu clubs (NOVA, Kent Gardens, Takoma Park).
-Check the 'Classes' page for upcoming dates remaining.
+Monthly Karate Club Training Sessions, starting January 2022: Our three local Isshinryu clubs (NOVA, Kent Gardens, Takoma Park) will begin sponsoring seminar visits with ATT in January 2022.
+Check the 'Classes' page for upcoming dates.
 These classes are for established and new club members only.
 Please contact us at ATT if you would like to join any of our local clubs to have opportunity to attend these monthly sessions.
-We can arrange separately for bi-weekly or monthly training session in karate for your group.
+We can arrange separately for bi-weekly or monthly open training session in karate for your group.

 E-mail link (Isshinryu Karate): Academic Training Traditions (email@example.com)